KimJongTrill/Teruvia/AGT.md

 Ceritas is an often favored and deeply idolized goddess.
 Justice, balance, and order are dominant elements this divine being is associated with and she's often considered to be swift but fair.
 Often depicted as giant, slim, and blindfolded woman.
 Ceritas is usually worshipped through offerings and atonements.

-## Markuul
-#### Goddess of Death, Winter, Decay, Renewal

-**Holy Day**: Winter Solstice, 50 Winter

-Markuul is a vastly respected and greatly esteemed god.
-Hatred, death, rebirth and snow are common elements this divine being is associated with and most would regard her as miserable and confident.
-Often depicted as a tall, slender, and graceful humanoid with feline features.
-Markuul is usually worshipped through sacrifices and gifts.

-## Ororou
-#### Goddess of the Skies, Wind, Weather, Lightning

-**Holy Day**: Spring Bre'kk, 100 Spring

-Ororou is a widely praised goddess.
-Often depicted as a dark skinned humanoid woman with ice white hair, she is usually worshiped through offerings and dances that are known to be dedicated to the brining of rainfall.
-Worshippers are plentiful and tend to come in the form of farmers, sailors, and engineers among any others that are drawn to the Goddess.

-\columnbreak

 ## Fiero
 #### God of the Sun, Light, Summer, Fire